qceka88/DevOps/Software-Engineering-and-DevOps/12-Exercise-CICD-with-Jenkins/README.md

-You can use the DockerfileJenkins and docker-compose.yml to build Jenkins (With  added NodeJS + Docker) + NGROK working services.
+You can use the Dockerfile and docker-compose.yml to build Jenkins (With integrated NodeJS + Docker) + NGROK working services.

 Build CI-CD workflow with related jobs for the project